adobe/htl-tck/README.md

-Sightly Technology Compatibility Kit
+HTML Template Language Technology Compatibility Kit
 ====
-[Sightly](http://docs.adobe.com/content/docs/en/aem/6-0/develop/sightly.html "Sightly") is the new HTML templating language introduced with [Adobe Experience Manager](http://www.adobe.com/solutions/web-experience-management.html) 6.0.
+The [HTML Template Language](https://docs.adobe.com/docs/en/htl.html "Introduction to the HTML Template Language") (HTL), formerly known as Sightly, has been introduced with [Adobe Experience Manager](http://www.adobe.com/solutions/web-experience-management.html) 6.0 and takes the place of JSP (JavaServer Pages) as the preferred and recommended server-side template system for HTML.

-This TCK provides a suite of tests meant to certify that a Sightly implementation conforms with the official [language specification](https://github.com/Adobe-Marketing-Cloud/sightly-spec).
+This TCK provides a suite of tests meant to certify that an HTL implementation conforms with the official [language specification](https://github.com/Adobe-Marketing-Cloud/htl-spec).

 ## How To